Mojácar: Indalo

-In media, in the 1982 film Conan the Barbarian, Arnold Schwarzenegger appeared ritually tattooed with several Indalos representations.
+In media, in the 1982 film Conan the Barbarian, Arnold Schwarzenegger appeared ritually tattooed with several Indalo representations.
 In fact, the film was recorded in Almeria province.

 Cultural associations

 Mojácar is home to the Fundación Valparaíso, an international artists' colony founded by Beatrice and Paul Beckett.
 The foundation continues to host international artists in a 16th c. farmhouse on a working olive farm.

 Cuisine

-The traditional dishes still found in Mojácar denote the rural nature.
-Amongst its plain cuisine, the most well known dishes are: Gurullos, Pelotas, Gachas, Migas, Ajo Colorao, and Pescado frito.
+The traditional dishes still found in Mojácar reflect the rural nature.
+Amongst its plain cuisine, the most well known dishes are: gurullos, pelotas, gachas, migas, ajo colorao, and pescado frito.

 Festivals

 The most important festivals (Spanish: fiestas) in Mojácar are: